MayADevBe/Swedish-FrequencyList-8Sidor/README.md

-# Sidor8 - Freq List
+# Swedish Frequency List
- Data Mining - Swedisch Freqency List from Sidor8
+Swedisch Frequency List with help from data mining articles from Sidor8.

 ## Data Mining
 Get Articles from the website https://8sidor.se.